kayelet/docker-mysql-python/README.md

    will issue an error.
 7. Two SQL files cannot have the same RUN_ID.
 If found, an error will be issued.

+## Volumes defined in docker-compose.yml
+1. Data consistency: volume data-volume:/var/lib/mysql is created to ensure data consistency, so even if the container is killed,
+   next time it is up the data previously created will be there.
+2. Mapping SQL files path: volume ./sqls:/tmp/ is created to map the SQL files in local ./sqls directory to /tmp directory in the app container.
+   This means that the SQL files you put/add in ./sqls are seen transparently in container's path /tmp, which is the default path where
+   the program looks for SQL files to run.

 ## Setup and run the Docker cluster
-(Docker-desktop installtion assumed)
+(Docker-desktop installation assumed)
-1. clone this repository to you directory path on your OS.
+1. clone this repository to your directory path on your OS.
 2. go to the local/repository/path
 3. run docker-compose up